Awakening to Whiteness

 Got Lunch!
 Plymouth

 Initiated by Starr King UU Fellowship in 2012, Got Lunch!
 Plymouth has spread across the community to feed children during the summer and vacation weeks when the school’s food service does not provide free or reduced price breakfast and lunch.
-Using Starr King Fellowship storage space and classroom space for packing, the program volunteers pack groceries weekly in the summer to supplement the foods available to our children when they are not in school.
+Using Starr King Fellowship storage space and classroom space for packing, the program volunteers pack groceries weekly in the summer to supplement the foods available to children in the Plymouth Community when they are not in school.
 Over 40% of Plymouth’s children qualify for lunch support, and that means several hundred children are lacking a reliable source of meals during the long summer vacation.
 We served about 100 students last summer and we hope to add families in the coming year.
 We welcome contributions from community members.
 We use the resources of the NH Food Bank as well as local farmers.
 Donations of peanut butter, jelly, mayonnaise, canned tuna and chicken provide the backbone of our nutritious lunch supplies.
 Save time to join this upbeat group of volunteers next summer!
 Look for us at gotlunchplymouth.org.

 The Community Closet can always use our help.
-There is a basket in the foyer for your non-breakable food contributions, and you may drop off canned or boxed goods anytime.
+There is a basket in the foyer coat room for your non-breakable food contributions, and you may drop off canned or boxed goods anytime.
 Many members help with delivery of Thanksgiving and Christmas baskets for needy families in Plymouth.

 The Social Justice Committee promoted the development of a Restorative Justice program for juveniles in the greater Plymouth region.
 A restorative justice program seeks to heal the injury of crime and to rebuild the broken relationships in the community.
 It brings together offenders, victims and community members to discuss the crime and the injury caused, and to help the offender find ways to make suitable reparation for the crime.
 Several Starr King Fellowship’s members continue to participate on panels and our building provides meeting space for the program.